johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash.md

 > The @ special character serves as a verbatim identifier.

 It so happens that, by default, NSwag purges `@` characters from property names.
 If there isn't another property which is named the same save for an `@` prefix, this is a fine strategy.
-If there is, you're toast.
+If there is, as for us now, you're toast.

 There's a workaround.
 We'll create a new `HandleAtCSharpPropertyNameGenerator` class: